tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 They are after the simplest solution to the problem.

 In isolation, this style is said to be able to be read and written in a very straightforward, low-effort manner.
-Because it uses an agreed upon set of primitives, it’s often less intimidating to new team members since it requires less knowledge of existing abstraction.
+Because it uses an agreed-upon set of primitives, it’s often less intimidating to new team members since it requires less knowledge of existing abstraction.

-The pragmatist is motivated by an uncertainty of future events.
+The pragmatist is motivated by the uncertainty of future events.
 Abstraction based on conjecture will be unnecessary and/or insufficient, resulting in more complexity as the system grows.

 The benefit rightfully touted by the seasoned pragmatist is the possibility of arriving at the same (or better) abstraction through repetition.
-In addition, the pragmatist keeps the option of withholding investment entirely, whilst still delivering initial value.
+Also, the pragmatist keeps the option of withholding investment entirely, whilst still delivering initial value.

 The cost identified by the idealist is that without abstraction, the system will have a lack of boundaries, resulting in having to keep large parts of the system on your mind when making changes.
-In addition, if you continue to take debt, you further incentive yourself to defer paying it off.
+Besides, if you continue to take debt, you further incentivize yourself to defer paying it off.

 ### The Idealistic Lens